remotia/remotia/README.md

 ## Usage

 You may find some examples including different architectures, codecs and communication protocols.
-Apart the base architecture (waterfall, silo...) most of the other components are configurable at runtime via the command line.
+Apart the base architecture (silo...) most of the other components are configurable at runtime via the command line.
 Use the --help option to know more about each example.